Highlights Of The Program

 • Tracing the development of public-private partnership models across the global water sector

-• Addressing the importance of brine management as a growing focus for IWP
+• Addressing the importance of brine management as a growing focus within IWP

 • Aligning financial strategies with current PPP trends to improve procurement outcomes

-Q&A SESSION ON FINANCIAL STRATEGIES & MODERN PPP FRAMEWORKS
+Q&A SESSION ON FINANCIAL STRATEGIES AND MODERN PPP FRAMEWORKS

 NETWORKING LUNCH